 With the rest of your paper, you can play Rip It Up as many times as you wish.
 Everyone gets one sheet of paper to work with and nothing else.
 Once you start the timer, they will need to rip up the paper into the shape of a turkey with tailfeathers and all.
 You can repeat this game with any shape imaginable, including pumpkins, acorns, and cornucopias.

-All these things to do on Thanksgiving Day are sure to be a hit.
-Take note of the most popular ones to roll them back out next year as well.
+All these things to do on Thanksgiving Day will surely be a hit.
+Take note of the most popular ones to roll them back out next year.
 Before you know it, enjoying these awesome activities will undoubtedly become an honored tradition.

 Other Fun Things for Adults to Do on Thanksgiving